-To establish a policy and procedure governing the denial, suspension or revocation of EMT Optional Scope accreditation or placing the accreditation holder on probation.
-Outlining the reportable situations which regard accreditation, and accreditation holder(s), and the evaluation of determination regarding whether or not disciplinary cause exists.
+To establish a policy and procedure governing the imposing of an administrative fine, denial, suspension or revocation of a Paramedic accreditation/license or placing any Paramedic accreditation/license holder on probation.
+Outlining the reportable situations which regard licensure, and accreditation holder(s), and the evaluation of determination regarding whether or not disciplinary cause exists.